-The muscles in the oral group move the lips and cheek.
-They include the orbicularis oris and buccinator muscles, and other muscles that can be divided into lower and upper group of oral muscles.
+The muscles that form the oral group of facial muscles move the lips and cheeks.
+They include the orbicularis oris and buccinator, as well as other facial muscles that can be divided into two groups - lower and upper groups of oral muscles.

 The buccinator is a facial muscle that forms the anterior part of the cheek.

-The buccinator originates from the alveolar processes of the maxilla and mandible at the region of the 1st and 2nd molar teeth, and the pterygomandibular raphe.
+It originates from the alveolar processes of the maxilla and mandible at the region of the first and second molar teeth, and the pterygomandibular raphe.

-The buccinator inserts into the angle of the mouth radiating into the fibers of the orbicularis oris muscle.
-The buccinator muscle participates in forming the lateral wall of the oral vestibule.
+The buccinator inserts into the angle of the mouth, also radiating into the fibers of the orbicularis oris muscle.
+This muscle participates in forming the lateral wall of the oral vestibule.

 Lower group of oral muscles

 The lower group of oral muscles includes the following muscles:

 The depressor anguli oris is responsible for pulling the angle of the mouth downward, thus enabling a facial expression associated with frowning.